 - Keep you updated on the progress of your claim

 In addition to representing your interests and helping you get fair compensation, we can also make sure your case complies with Ohio’s statute of limitations.
-When you are ready to start preparing your claim for compensation, we are here to help.
-Thing You Should Worry About Is How You’re Going To Pay For Your M
+Keep reading to learn about Ohio’s legal deadline to file and collect compensation.
+When you are ready to start preparing your claim for compensation, our Columbus head-on collision car wreck lawyers can help.

 Who Could Be Responsible for a Head-On Accident?